 Here at the Strategist, we like to think of ourselves as crazy (in the good way) about the stuff we buy, but as much as we’d like to, we can’t try everything.
-Which is why we have People’s Choice, in which we find the best-reviewed products and single out the most convincing.
-We’ve written about the best natural cleaning products and kitchen trash cans as recommended by professionals.
-We’ve also rounded up the best vacuum cleaners and portable washing machines, but here we’re zeroing in on the best natural dish soaps, as reviewed on Amazon.
-(Note that reviews have been edited for length and clarity.)
+Which is why we have People’s Choice, in which we find the best-reviewed products and single out the most convincing ones.
+(You can learn more about our rating system and how we pick each item here.)

 And while we’ve written about lots of soap before — including soaps for babies, one writer’s favorite dish soap, and bar soap — here, we’ve rounded up the best natural dish soaps, as praised by the most enthusiastic reviewers on Amazon.

 Best-rated natural dish soap